Mount Ruapehu: Early eruptive history

 The earliest known volcanic activity in Tongariro National Park was approximately 933,000 ± 46,000 years ago at Hauhungatahi, northwest of Ruapehu.
 Subsequently, andesitic clasts found 100 km southwest of Ruapehu, near Whanganui, demonstrate that volcanism was likely present in the Ruapehu area 340,000 years ago.
 However, the oldest rocks on Ruapehu itself are approximately 250,000 years old.
 Eruptions during this period are believed to have built a steep volcanic cone around a central crater, which would have been located somewhere near the present-day upper Pinnacle Ridge.
 Cone-building eruptions ceased about 180,000 years ago, and the cone began to be eroded away by glacial action.
 Rock formations that date to this period are collectively named the Te Herenga Formation, and today these formations be seen at Pinnacle Ridge, Te Herenga Ridge, and Whakapapanui Valley, all on the northwestern slopes of Ruapehu.

 Approximately 160,000 years ago, cone-building eruptions began again, this time from a crater that is thought to have lain northwest of present-day Mitre Peak (Ringatoto)—southeast of the original Te Herenga vent.
 Eruptions continued until approximately 115,000 years ago, and the lava erupted during this period is known as the Wahianoa Formation.
 This formation has also been heavily eroded by glacial activity, and it now forms the southeastern flanks of modern Ruapehu.
 The formation consists of lava flows and tuff breccias.

 Beginning approximately 55,000 years ago, a third phase of cone-building eruptions began, creating the Mangawhero Formation.
 This formation was erupted onto the eroded Wahianoa Formation in two phases: the first occurring 55,000–45,000 years ago and the second 30,000–15,000 years ago.
 Multiple summit craters were active during this period, all lying between Tahurangi and the northern summit plateau.
-Parasitic eruptions also occurred at Pukeonake, a scoria cone to the northwest of Ruapehu, and at several isolated craters near Ohakune.
+Possible Parasitic eruptions also occurred at Pukeonake, a scoria cone to the north-west of Ruapehu and at several isolated craters near Ohakune making up the Ohakune volcanic complex and the maar lakes of Rangatauanui and Rangatauaiti.
 The Mangawhero Formation can be found over most of modern Ruapehu, and it forms most of the mountain's high peaks as well as the Turoa skifield.